International Law – Taking A Global Perspective

 But what have these discontents got to do with the HR department of a run-of-the-mill corporation?

-The HR department, with its many areas of involvement, is increasingly seen as bringing important insight to the boardroom, helping to guide company direction and drive business strategy.
+The people Operations team, with its many areas of involvement, is increasingly seen as bringing important insight to the boardroom, helping to guide company direction and drive business strategy.
 It is a resource deeply in tune with those international laws that all companies are bound to comply with including those that come from supranational treaties regarding the environment and free trade and the rulings of international bodies, such as the ILO.
 These impact on the department in various ways – some subtle, some blatant – for example in hiring and firing policies, workplace discrimination and carbon emissions targets.

 Any developments to those laws can have a dramatic effect on the success of a business’s strategy which is why all ambitious HR professionals would benefit from keeping themselves informed about the latest debates and currents of thought.